jessy77tech/Portfolio-/README.md

 Hi there, I'm Jessy KALANGA MBAY! 👋

 👨‍💻 About Me
-I'm a passionate **Network Engineer** and **Frontend Developer** with a love for creating innovative solutions and beautiful designs.
+I'm a passionate **Network Engineer** and **Fullstack Developer** with a love for creating innovative solutions and beautiful designs.
 Whether configuring Cisco routers or developing dynamic web applications, I thrive on challenges and continuous learning.

 - 🌟 **Skills**: HTML5, CSS3, JavaScript, React, Git, Cisco Networking
 - 🖌️ **Hobbies**: Painting and drawing portraits/landscapes